helenoalves/poll-maker/README.md

 A spring boot rest service that is used for create polls.

+### Running

+Run the server with the command java -jar build/libs/pool-maker-0.0.0.jar inside poll-maker directory.
+By default it uses http://localhost:8080.
+You should use the http://serverURL:serverPort in the poll-restaurant config.

 ### Dependencies

 It's a spring boot rest application with tomcat embedded.